Thermodynamics of a rotating hadron resonance gas with van der Waals interaction: Results and Discussion

 Fig.~\ref{fig1} shows the variation of $P/T^{4}$, $\varepsilon/T^{4}$, $s/T^{3}$, $(\varepsilon-3P)/T^{4}$, $c_{v}/T^{3}$, and $c_{\rm s}^{2}$ with temperature at zero baryochemical potential for certain values of $\omega$.
 The red triangles are the lQCD results from the Wuppertal-Budapest collaboration \cite{WBcoll}, and the shaded region shows the lattice results from Hot QCD collaboration \cite{HotQCD}, at $\mu_{B} = 0.0$ GeV.
 All the calculations are done for $\mu_{B}$ = 0.0 GeV.
 Our results at $\omega = 0~ \rm fm^{-1}$, represented by a solid black line, are in good agreement with the lQCD estimations.
 From the upper-left panel of fig.\ref{fig1}, we observe that $P/T^{4}$ increases with temperature for all $\omega$ values.
 At a given temperature, $P/T^{4}$ is higher for a higher value of $\omega$.
 Similar trends can be observed in $\varepsilon/T^{4}$, $s/T^{3}$, $(\varepsilon-3P)/T^{4}$ as well as in $c_{v}/T^{3}$ plots.
 However, the slopes of the spectra differ for each observable.
 In the trace anomaly plot, we observe a peak that shifts towards low temperatures with an increase in $\omega$.
 This peak signifies the conformal symmetry breaking at which the constituent particles become massless.
 The behavior of $c_{s}^{2}$ is also crucial to understand the phase transition region.
 In VDWHRG, there appears a minimum in $c_{s}^{2}$, which is in agreement with lQCD, and this minimum can be interpreted as a signature of the transition from hadrons to quark degrees of freedom.
 By increasing the value of rotational chemical potential, the minima shift towards the lower temperature regime, suggesting that the phase transition temperature decreases in the presence of rotation.

 In order to understand the effect of spin and rotation on the basic thermodynamic quantities, we plot the scaled pressure as a function of $\omega$ for various spin particles in fig.~\ref{fig22}.
 The temperature is taken to be constant at $T$ = 155 MeV.
-We observe that at $\omega = 0$ fm$^{-1}$, the contribution to pressure is dominated by the spin-0 particles, followed by the spin-1, spin-1/2, and spin-3/2 particles.
-This is due to the fact that at $\omega = 0$ fm$^{-1}$, the contribution to pressure comes only from the Boltzmann factor in the distribution function.
+We observe that the contribution to pressure is dominated by the spin-0 particles, followed by the spin-1, spin-1/2, and spin-3/2 particles.
+This is due to the fact that the contribution to pressure comes mainly from the Boltzmann factor in the distribution function.
 Thus, the lesser massive particles will dominantly contribute.
-The spin-0 particles, which consist of pions, kaons, etc., contribute the most, followed by the vector mesons such as $\rho$ and $\eta$.
-Finally, the spin-1/2 baryons, such as protons and neutrons, and spin-3/2 baryons, such as $\Lambda$, $\Xi$, will contribute to the pressure, respectively.
-As the rotation increases, the contribution of spin-1 particles dominates due to the $\omega$ term in the distribution function, and the contribution from the spin-0 particles remains almost the same.
-The slight decrease in the spin-0 particles trend at high $\omega$ is due to the van der Waals effect.
-In addition, the spin-3/2 particles contribute more than spin-1/2 due to the effect of rotation.
+The spin-0 particles, which consist of pions, kaons, etc., contribute the most, followed by vector mesons such as $\rho$ and $\phi$.
+Finally, the spin-1/2 baryons, such as protons and neutrons, and spin-3/2 baryons, such as $\Sigma^*$, $\Xi^*$, will contribute to the pressure, respectively.
+With the increase in angular velocity, the contribution to pressure increases from all spin particles for the same reason as already mentioned.